 - How can the results of historical research about the practical implementation of peace settlements be used to develop innovative, engaging teaching and learning materials for young people that will help them understand the issues at stake in religious coexistence?

 The project responded to these questions by developing research and innovation activities in four main areas:

 - Interdisciplinary research into peace settlements with the aim of understanding different ways in which they dealt with several aspects of religious cohabitation: the conflicts that motivated the settlements; the conceptual framing of the issues; the solutions to practical problems; the effects on ordinary people

 - Research into media representations of similar issues of cohabitation to those covered by the peace settlements.
 This will help contextualise and problematise (often simplistic) representations of religious cohabitation

 - Development of educational tools based on the historical research.
 In particular, young people will produce docu-tubes (short films for online dissemination) using information from the research carried out in the project

 - Dissemination of the lessons learned from the innovative teaching approach among teachers, policymakers, and opinion makers with a stake in promoting successful religious cohabitation.

-The project will make key contributions to research and to education.
-In terms of research, the project will transform peace settlements into genuine learning resources by identifying aspects that challenge our contemporary assumptions about religious cohabitation, and which can be used to enrich contemporary debates.
-In terms of education, the project will move beyond the ideas of "lessons from history" and instead promote active engagement with ideas, problems, solutions and processes from the past, in order to encourage young people to think about present and future forms of religious cohabitation in a more nuanced, empathetic way.
+The project made key contributions to research and to education.
+In terms of research, the project transformed peace settlements into genuine learning resources by identifying aspects that challenge our contemporary assumptions about religious cohabitation, and which can be used to enrich contemporary debates.
+In terms of education, the project moved beyond the ideas of "lessons from history" and instead promoted active engagement with ideas, problems, solutions and processes from the past, in order to encourage young people to think about present and future forms of religious cohabitation in a more nuanced, empathetic way.